Good Study Habits

 Time ahead lets you deal with the unexpected.
 Things are going to happen.
 The car problem, the doctor appointment, the errand you forgot to run.
 The list is endless.

 Lastly, the more you get done now, the more time you have to prepare for exams later.
-Every day you start studying gives you a tremendous advantage.
+Or the more time you’ll have for your friends.
+Every day you do a bit of studying in advance gives you a tremendous advantage.

 Relentlessly keep getting ahead every chance you get.
 The more you get done now, the more fun you can have later.